lambrendan/roomi/README.md

 1. For shuffling parking, if there are more parking spots than housemates and the user arrives from the Parking Schedule page from a different page, the user will need to click twice on the Shuffle Parking Assignments button in order to for the shuffling of the parking assignments to occur.
+2. Adding a chore with the same name as an exisiting chore in the chores table may cause the system to crash later when the user tries to delete one of the chores.
+Or both chores of the same name will be deleted from the table and the database.

 Technical Support:
 Brendan Lam - Software Development Lead